tauhid-hasan-dev/understanding-test-with-vitest/Readme.md

 - **afterAll**: Runs once after all tests in a suite.
 - **afterEach**: Runs after each test in a suite.

+Important: hooks can be written inside the describe function and test can be run concurrently (just use it.concurrent), normally jest and vitest runs tests concurrently.
+Remember for enterprise level project it is very important to run test concurrently.

 Example using Vitest:

 ```javascript